Symmetric Yang--Mills theory in FLRW universes: The case of general warping

 The equation of motion then becomes

-whose solutions yield SO$(1,n)$ invariant gauge fields on AdS$_{n+1}$.\\
+whose solutions yield SO$(1,n)$ invariant gauge fields on AdS$_{n+1}$.

-Naturally, these equations are difficult to solve analytically.
-However, we can extract some qualitative features of the dynamics of the two systems.
-For the spherical slicings of dS$_{n+1}$ \cite{Lechtenfeld_2018}, the friction term is dissipative for $n>3$, making any solution freeze into one of the extrema of the double well, whereas for $n<3$ the `negative friction' term leads to a blow up of $\phi$.
+Naturally, there are no analytic solutions available when $n\neq 3$ and a precise analysis involving the dynamics of the scale factor would require solving the full system, including the Friedmann equations.
+However, we can still extract some qualitative features of the gauge dynamics from \eqref{eq:gauge-eom-hyperbolic}, in a limit where the gauge field has a negligible impact on the scale factor dynamics.
+For the spherical slicings of dS$_{n+1}$ \cite{Lechtenfeld_2018}, the friction term is dissipative for $n>3$, making any solution freeze into one of the extrema of the double well, whereas for $n<3$ the `negative friction' term indicates an initial quick increase of $\phi$ and that our approximation ceases to be valid, with the scale factor dynamics potentially slowing down the acceleration of $\phi$ in the full system.
 In the AdS$_{n+1}$ case the situation is reversed, as the sign of the friction term is flipped.
 Also, in this case $\phi$ is subject to an inverted double well instead of an usual one.
-For $n>3$, despite the fact that the conformal Hubble parameter stays bounded in this case, the inverted double well causes practically any initial condition, besides the field resting in one of the potential extrema, to blow up in finite conformal time, as the negative friction works to push $\phi$ out of the well.
+For $n>3$, despite the fact that the conformal Hubble parameter stays bounded, the inverted double well causes practically any initial condition, besides the field resting in one of the potential extrema, to very quickly increase, as the negative friction works to push $\phi$ out of the well.
 On the other hand, for $n=2$, the friction enlarges the set of initial conditions for which $\phi$ stays bounded.
-This can be understood intuitively, since, with an adequate tuning of initial position and velocity, $\phi$ can start with initial energy bigger than the height of the inverted double well in such a way that $\phi$ will find itself inside the well after enough dissipation, that is, when its energy reaches the height of the well.
-Consequently, in this case it will end up in the origin of the phase space\footnote{evidently, there is also a set of measure zero of initial conditions such that the particle ends up exactly at one of the two maxima of the potential, which is the boundary of region of initial conditions with bounded solutions.}.
-The region of initial conditions resulting in bounded solutions depends on the initial (conformal) time $u_0$ and can be evaluated numerically, as illustrated in the Figure \ref{fig:initcond} for $u_0 = 0$.
+This can be understood intuitively, since, with an adequate tuning of initial position and velocity and provided that the approximation on the vacuum scale factor is still valid, $\phi$ can start with initial energy larger than the height of the inverted double well in such a way that $\phi$ will find itself inside the well after enough dissipation, when its energy reaches the height of the well.
+Consequently, it would end up in the origin of the phase space after enough time\footnote{evidently, there is also a set of measure zero of initial conditions such that the particle ends up exactly at one of the two maxima of the potential, which is the boundary of region of initial conditions with bounded solutions.}.
+The region of initial conditions resulting in bounded solutions depends on the initial (conformal) time $u_0$ and can be evaluated numerically, as illustrated in the Fig.~\ref{fig:initcond} for $u_0 = 0$.

-\section{Conclusion}
+\section{\bf Conclusion}